-Average annual sales of 1.58 million tonnes for sand and gravel and 112,000 tonnes for carstone (as at 31/12/14) have been derived from a ten year sales based assessment compliant with the NPPF and NPPG.
+Average annual sales of 1.49 million tonnes for sand and gravel and 102,801 tonnes for carstone (as at 31/12/15) have been derived from a ten year sales based assessment compliant with the NPPF and NPPG.
 The Mineral Planning Authority does not consider it prudent at this time to base allocations purely on a rolling average of ten years sales, as having regard to paragraph 14 of the NPPF, flexibility is required in allocations.
-Having regard to all of the figures in this LAA, it is considered that the CS1 figure still represents a suitable figure on which to base allocations to achieve an adequate and steady supply of aggregate over the plan period.
+Having regard to all of the figures in this LAA, it is considered that the review of Core Strategy Policy CS1, which will be undertaken as part of the planned review of the DPDs, should assess whether a revised figure should be used to base allocations on to achieve an adequate and steady supply of aggregate over the revised plan period to 2036.
 The Mineral Planning Authority will continue to monitor this trend.

 The Minerals and Waste Plan is up to date in relation to the supply of aggregate, and the County Council considers that the sand and gravel allocations within the plan to meet the CS1 target are deliverable.
-Therefore, it is not considered necessary, at the present time, to conduct a review into the aggregate allocations in the plan.
-Norfolk County Council is currently undertaking a Single Issue Silica Sand Review of the Minerals Site Specific Allocations Plan, which is at a Preferred Options Stage.
+Therefore, it is not considered necessary, at the present time, to conduct a review into the aggregate allocations in the plan, as they will be reviewed as part of the Minerals and Waste Local Plan Review starting in 2017.
+Norfolk County Council is currently undertaking a Single Issue Silica Sand Review of the Minerals Site Specific Allocations Plan, which is at Pre-submission Publication stage.
 Silica Sand is a nationally important industrial mineral and is not used for aggregate uses in Norfolk.

-Secondary & Recycled Provision Allowance to 2026 - the locally derived data available on secondary and recycled aggregate is variable and not considered completely reliable.
+Secondary & Recycled Provision Allowance to 2026 - the locally derived data available on secondary and recycled aggregate is variable and not considered completely comprehensive because many operations, such as on site recovery, are not recorded.
 This makes it difficult for Norfolk County Council to reduce the level of land won aggregate provision on this basis.
 The work carried out to produce the aggregate apportionment figures for the period 2005-2020 took account of the capacity of facilities to provide recycled and secondary aggregates i.e. the assumptions are built in to the apportionment figure.
-The Council intends to carry forward the apportionment figures for aggregates in allocated provision and consider that this figure does not require any further adjustment to reflect secondary and recycled aggregate provision.
+The Council intends to continue with the current allocated provision for aggregates and considers that this figure does not require any further adjustment to reflect secondary and recycled aggregate provision.
+Planned aggregate provision will be reviewed as part of the Minerals and Waste Local Plan Review starting in 2017.

-Marine Sources Requirement to 2026 - the total of 1,000 tonnes of marine sourced aggregate represents such a small percentage of the total aggregates used in Norfolk it is not proposed to make any adjustments to the mineral requirement figures moving forward.
+Marine Sources Requirement to 2026 - the total of less than 500 tonnes of marine sourced aggregate represents such a small percentage of the total aggregates used in Norfolk it is not proposed to make any adjustments to the mineral requirement figures based on marine sourced aggregates.